View this in your browser

 Anyone coming on campus must complete the COVID-19 screening self-assessment every day through cuScreen.
 You will also need to use a QR code when you enter buildings.
 And you also need to complete the vaccination attestation form and submit this as soon as possible.
 You can find the form in cuScreen after you have logged in.

 To access FAQs about how Carleton is coping with the COVID-19 pandemic, click here.
 For questions concerning current graduate studentsclick here.
 To view FAQs for prospective graduate studentsclick here.
-There have been no updates to FGPA’s FAQs for current grad students and prospective students over the past week.
+There have been no updates to Graduate Studies’s FAQs for current grad students and prospective students over the past week.

 Any university staff, faculty, or researchers who have cause to access federal government workplaces as a result of a grant or contract held by Carleton, where they may come into contact with public servants, are required to be fully vaccinated against COVID-19.
 This is a mandatory federal government requirement.